garciadev/itb-2023-workshop-api/_workshop/section2/readMe.md

 ## Environment Variables

 If you want to specify server settings, you can either edit the server.json file or set environment variables for CommandBox to use.
-Add this to the .env file specify the CF Engine, IP, and ports.
+Add this to the `.env` file to specify the CF Engine, IP, and ports.

 ```bash
 # Server Settings